Chetanr/zombie/README.md

 # Zombie

-The project has been implemented using react native.
+The project is a simple cross-platform application that has been implemented using react native.
 There are 3 components

 1. **illness.js** - This file addresses the code relating to the illness screen where the user will be prompted to choose an illness that is populated from the API (http://dmmw-api.australiaeast.cloudapp.azure.com:8080/illnesses).